qmk/qmk_firmware/docs/feature_dynamic_macros.md

 You can store one or two macros and they may have a combined total of 128 keypresses.
 You can increase this size at the cost of RAM.

-To enable them, first include `DYNAMIC_MACRO_ENABLE = yes` in your Makefile.
+To enable them, first include `DYNAMIC_MACRO_ENABLE = yes` in your `rules.mk`.
 Then, add the following keys to your keymap:

 * `DYN_REC_START1` — start recording the macro 1,
 * `DYN_REC_START2` — start recording the macro 2,